dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 If it was on, I was already caught.
 But in case they hadn’t seen my face, I pulled another tool bag over and stacked them both.
 They weren’t quite tall enough, so I added a power drill I found nearby.
 I noticed that it was warm but I failed to update on that fact.
 Piled together they covered the camera lens.

-In the short time I still had, I quickly opened all of the mayor’s desk drawers, looking for anything suspicious.
+In the short time I still had, I opened all of the mayor’s desk drawers, looking for anything suspicious.
 They were empty, except for a bottle of brandy, which was scandalous but not explanatory.

 A flashlight beam hit the ceiling from outside.
 Shit, they saw me on the camera.